top of page

 What Are Arterial Ulcers?

-Arterial ulcers are painful wounds that develop due to reduced blood flow to the legs and feet, often from peripheral artery disease (PAD).
-They typically appear on toes, heels or pressure points and are slow to heal because oxygen-rich blood can't reach the area.
+Arterial ulcers are serious wounds caused by poor circulation, most often linked to peripheral artery disease (PAD).
+These ulcers typically form on the toes, heels or ankles and are extremely slow to heal because oxygen-rich blood cannot properly reach the tissue.

 Why Treatment Matters

-• Painful wounds on toes, feet or heels
+• Painful sores on toes, heels or ankles

-• Sharp or burning pain in the legs
+• Sharp or burning pain, often worse when legs are elevated

 Arterial Ulcers ALMS treats